hasref/hasref/README.md

-- 👋 Hi, I’m @hasref
-- 👀 I’m interested in Machine Learning, Programming Languages, and Compilers.
-- 🌱 I’m currently learning about Bayesian Inference, Javascript, and Rust!
+I am interested in AI/ML, and I have recently started looking into Compilers.
+I am quite comfortable with (mostly non-templated) C++ and Python, and curious about Rust, Systems Programming, and Javscript.

 <!---
 hasref/hasref is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.